apache/beam/learning/tour-of-beam/learning-content/final-challenge/final-challenge-2/description.md

 -->
 ### Final challenge 2

-You are given a file analyzed.csv which contain analyzed words.
-Therefore, you need to analyze the shekspir/kinglear file.
-How many **negative words** and **positive words** , and negative words, positive words with strong or weak modal?
+You are given a file analyzed.csv which maps words to sentiments.
+Using this, analyze kinglear.txt.
+Output PCollections counting the number of **negative words** and **positive words**  as well as PCollections counting the number of **positive words with strong modal** and **positive words with weak modal**.

+Example rows from input file:

 | Word         | Negative | Positive | Uncertainty | Litigious | Strong_Modal | Weak_Modal | Constraining |
 |--------------|----------|----------|-------------|-----------|--------------|------------|--------------|